tttom/MacroMax/python/README.md

 # Introduction

 ## Introduction to the Macroscopic Maxwell Solver
-This Python 3 module enables solving the macroscopic Maxwell equations in complex dielectric materials.
+This Python 3 package enables solving the macroscopic Maxwell equations in complex dielectric materials.

 The material properties are defined on a rectangular grid (1D, 2D, or 3D) for which each voxel defines an isotropic or anisotropic permittivity.
 Optionally, a heterogeneous (anisotropic) permeability as well as bi-anisotropic coupling